-In the fourth quarter of 2023, income tax expense was \$7.4 million, compared to \$5.5 million recorded in the fourth quarter of 2022.
-Higher income tax expense for the fourth quarter of 2023 was driven by higher net income before tax in the current year, partially offset by a lower effective tax rate.
+In the fourth quarter of 2024, income tax expense was \$11.6 million, compared to \$7.4 million recorded in the fourth quarter of 2023.
+Higher income tax expense for the fourth quarter of 2024 was driven by higher net income before tax in the current year as well as a higher effective tax rate in the current year.

-In the fourth quarter of 2023, total comprehensive income was \$23.9 million, compared to \$15.3 million in the fourth quarter of 2022.
-The increase is primarily due to the increase in net income of \$8.9 million described above, partially offset by lower actuarial gains on pension plans.
+In the fourth quarter of 2024, total comprehensive income was \$31.9 million, compared to \$23.9 million in the fourth quarter of 2023.
+The increase is primarily due to the increase in net income of \$8.6 million described above, higher actuarial losses on pension plans, and higher foreign currency translation losses on equity accounted investments.